troubleNZ/svelte-Editing-Guide/README.md

 ## Step 3 - install and run the svelte engine	CMD / PSHELL
 Start cmd prompt or powershell & navigate to the new vite-project folder

-    cd vite-project
+   `CMD  C:\cygwin64\home\yourprofile> cd vite-project`

-[If you installed cygwin to default location of `c:\cygwin64`, the vite-project will be found in `C:\cygwin64\home\yourprofile\vite-project`]
+[If you installed cygwin to default location of `c:\cygwin64`, the vite-project will be found in `C:/cygwin64/home/yourprofile/vite-project`]

-install the svelte project
+install the svelte project    `npm install`
-    npm install

-then run the toolset with
+then run the toolset with     `npm run dev`
-    npm run dev

-This will install the dev tools 'sed' etc
+This will install the dev tools 'sed' etc.

-Leave the cmd window open - this is your svelte compiler running in the background
+Leave the cmd window open - this is your svelte typescript compiler running in the background.

 ## Step 4 - make your edits to the svelte typescript.
 ### recommended to use the VS Code svelte addin [https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode]